yousefalatari/ma1sd/docs/features/authentication.md

 #### DNS Overwrite

-Just like you need to configure a reverse proxy to send client requests to mxisd, you also need to configure mxisd with the internal IP of the Homeserver so it can talk to it directly to integrate its directory search.
+Just like you need to configure a reverse proxy to send client requests to ma1sd, you also need to configure ma1sd with the internal IP of the Homeserver so it can talk to it directly to integrate its directory search.

-To do so, put the following configuration in your mxisd configuration:
+To do so, put the following configuration in your ma1sd configuration:
 ```yaml
 dns:
   overwrite: